A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 Defining signature courses for this category is not simple, as \des is often taught in conjunction with other courses.
 Six highly specific courses can be identified, out of which three have a clear focus on this category: \SD\ (\TUe and \VU) and \PA\ and \SD\ (\RUG).
 Other three courses focus on advanced design aspects: \DC\ (\OU), \SDE\ (\TUe), and \SOD\ (\VU).
 Half of these courses are part of SE programs or tracks.

-When we explore the word cloud derived from the descriptions of the courses in this category (\autoref{fig:topics-design}), we see that the term `software' stands out much more prominently than for the previously analysed KAs \req and \arch (\autoref{fig:topics-re-arch}).
+When we explore the most frequent terms in the descriptions of the courses in this category (\autoref{tab:top-words-1}, third column), we see that the term `software' stands out much more prominently than for the previously analysed KAs \req and \arch.
 Other major keywords are obviously `design' itself, `model' (linking to the \modeling KA), `system' (indicating a broader perspective than software only), `architecture', `analysis', `engineering', and `requirement'.